Living wall full of greenery

 Gardens with more shade, meanwhile, will benefit from plants like small ferns, pansies, and wallflowers.
 For more coverage for less effort, Virginia creeper is the way to go.
 A fast-growing and easy climber, its beautiful foliage turns flame-coloured in the autumn, making it a striking garden addition at any time of year.

-Colourful, creative, and offering a whole suite of positive benefits, vertical gardening is a great option for amateur and seasoned gardeners alike.
+Colourful, creative, and offering a whole range of positive benefits, vertical gardening is a great option for amateur and seasoned gardeners alike.
+If you’re looking for creative ideas to make the most of a small garden, visit our hub page dedicated to small space and balcony gardening.

 Pin It on Pinterest